 - On-road mobile source emissions and traffic congestion for CMAQ Program

-The HRTPO Board approved initial regional targets in each of these areas throughout 2018, based on cooperation with HRTPO staff, the Transportation Technical Advisory Committee (TTAC), and a Performance Measures Working Group established by the TTAC.
+The HRTPO Board approves regional targets in each of these areas, based on cooperation with HRTPO staff, the Transportation Technical Advisory Committee (TTAC), and a Regional Performance Measures Working Group established by the TTAC.

-The HRTPO will annually prepare a System Performance Report on these regional performance measures and targets.
+The HRTPO annually prepares a System Performance Report on these regional performance measures and targets.
 This report includes a description of the methodology used to calculate each measure, historical data trends for each of the areas, information on statewide targets, a description of the targets that have been established by the HRTPO, and the progress being made towards meeting the established targets.
-The first version of the Regional Performance Measures – System Performance Report was approved by the HRTPO Board in April 2019, and an update to the report was released in July 2020.
+The first version of the Regional Performance Measures – System Performance Report was approved by the HRTPO Board in April 2019, and updates to the report were released in 2020, 2021, and 2022.

 2. Annual System Performance Reports

 a.
 Annual State of Transportation in Hampton Roads Report